oblac/jodd-site/content/madvoc/2+overview.md

 </div>

-`MadvocController` is a *Madvoc* component that receives a HTTP request and lookups for the `Action` instance for requested action path.
+`MadvocController` is the *Madvoc* component that receives a HTTP request and lookups for the `Action` instance for requested action path.
 If action path is registered, `MadvocController` instantiates new `ActionRequest` - encapsulation of the actual request and action's method proxy.

 _Interceptors_ intercept the requests before it comes to an action and after the action has finished the handling.
 In some cases, interceptor might disable execution of an action.
 Interceptors can also change the state of an action before it executes.